flounderK/ffs/README.md

 # FFS
 FFS is a file format specification language.
-Its purpose is to allow users to define file formats programatically.
+Its purpose is to allow users to define file formats programmatically.

 ## Chunks